Z3Prover/z3/README.md

 ### ``Python``

-You can install the Python wrapper for Z3 for the latest release from pypi using the command
+You can install the Python wrapper for Z3 for the latest release from pypi using the command:

 ```bash
    pip install z3-solver